-In the Children's Court, the Intensive Bail Supervision Program provides support to young people aged 10-18 who are at immediate risk of remand in the North and West, and Southern metropolitan regions.
-Bail supervision is available state-wide on a case-by-case basis.
+In the Children's Court, the Bail Supervision Program provides support to young people aged 10-18 who are at immediate risk of remand in Victoria.

 As part of the diversionary approach, Victoria has a unique sentencing option known as the 'dual track' system.
 The Sentencing Act 1991 provides for the adult courts to sentence a young person aged 18-20 to a youth justice centre as a direct alternative to imprisonment.
 The adult courts can also request that Youth Justice provide bail supervision and progress reports for young adults aged 18-20 where diversion from a more intensive adult justice outcome is possible.

-A pre-sentence Group Conferencing Program exists across Victoria; its legislative framework is incorporated into the Children, Youth and Families Act 2005.
-The program is targeted at young people aged 10-17 who have pleaded or been found guilty of an offence serious enough to warrant a supervised order in the community.
+A pre-sentence Youth Justice Group Conferencing Program exists across Victoria; its legislative framework is incorporated into the Children, Youth and Families Act 2005.
+The program is targeted at young people aged 10-17 who have pleaded or been found guilty of an offence serious enough to warrant a custodial sentence or a supervised order in the community.
 The conference brings together the young person and their family, the victims and the police to increase the young person's understanding of the impact of their offending.

 The Youth Justice service is responsible for managing community-based and custodial sentencing orders imposed by the Children's Court and youth justice centre orders imposed by an adult court.
 Case management and interventions are informed by a comprehensive client assessment and planning process.
 Offending-related and offence-specific needs are addressed through individual casework, group work and referral to specialist services and programs.